These Tax-Efficient Canadian ETFs are Geared to Keep Taxable Income as Low as Possible

 Tax efficiency in ETFs

-Tax efficiency is an essential consideration for Canadian investors when choosing an ETF.
-Tax-efficient ETFs are designed to minimize the impact of taxes on investment returns.
-There are several ways in which an ETF can be tax-efficient, including:
+Tax efficiency is absolutely key for Canadian investors when choosing an ETF.
+There are several ways in which an ETF can be taxed, some of which can be mitigated, while others cannot:

 Tax efficiency can have a significant impact on an investor’s after-tax returns.
 For example, if two ETFs have the same pre-tax returns, but one is more tax-efficient, the tax-efficient ETF will provide higher after-tax returns.